No sign of new cabinet as Lebanese leaders meet, bank curbs continue

 Gemayel, whose Kataeb party was not part of the outgoing cabinet, said the main players had not understood the depth of the protest movement.

-“I don’t see any change in the behavior of any of the main actors after everything that happened,” he told Reuters in a phone interview.
+“I don’t see any change in the behavior of any of the main actors after everything that happened,” he told Reuters.
 “They are still trying to form a government where they can all be happy, and this is not what the people are asking for.”

 The economy is choked by one of the world’s largest debt burdens as a result of years of inefficiency, waste and corruption.
 Growth, low for years, is now around zero.